-The Company expanded its operations upon completing the financing constructing its Birtle hosting site in June, 2021.
-Total assets and expenses, and thus net losses, increased significantly from the quarter ended June 30, 2021 to the quarter ended December, 2021.
-As the project became both technically and economically unfeasible after being issued the stop work order by the City of Birtle in November, 2021, it was terminated in March, 2022, resulting in significant impairment, and thus the reduced total assets recorded in the quarter ended March 31, 2022.
-During the last quarter of 2022, the Company also wrote off its investments in Miningsky Container and receivables from Skyrendering.
+Total assets and expenses, and thus net losses, increased significantly from the quarter ended September 30, 2021 to the quarter ended December, 2021, as the Company continued to develop its projects.
+Shareholder equity increased from the previous quarter due to an additional \$2million raise from the issuance of common shares and the granting and vesting of the options.

+The Company's Birtle project was issued a stop work order by the City of Birtle in November, 2021, after which the Company continued to incur costs in order to salvage the project and fulfill its obligations under the financing agreement with The9.
+However, in March, 2022 the project became both technically and economically unfeasible to pursue.
+The management terminated the Birtle lease agreement and recorded significant asset impairment and reduction in the quarter ended March 31, 2022.
+During the same quarter, the Company also wrote off its investments in Miningsky Container and receivables from Skyrendering.
 Consequently, net loss recorded in the quarter ended March 31, 2022 increased significantly from previous quarters.
-During the last quarter of 2022, the Company reclassified the convertible debenture issued to The9 limited from long term liability to current liability as the financing agreement for the debenture was breached when the Company was unable to deliver the hosting facility and services to The9 in accordance with the agreement.
+During the last quarter of 2022, the Company reclassified the convertible debenture issued to The9 limited from long term liability to current liability, as the financing agreement for the debenture became in default when the Company was unable to deliver the hosting facility and services to The9 in accordance with the agreement.
 As a result, the working capital deficiency significantly increased from December 31, 2021 to March 31, 2022.